chroma-sdk/Colore/README.md

 Getting started
 ---------------

-If you are a new developer and are looking for a helpful guide on how to get started, head on over to [the wiki page][getting-started] which describes getting Colore installed and running some example code.
+If you are a new developer and are looking for a helpful guide on how to get started, head on over to the [Documentation](https://chroma-sdk.github.io/Colore/docs/articles/getting-started.html)
+[the wiki page][getting-started] which describes getting Colore installed and running some example code.

 Contributing